Funspot (arcade): American Classic Arcade Museum

 The third floor of Funspot houses the American Classic Arcade Museum.

-Gary Vincent, an employee of Funspot and president and curator of the American Classic Arcade Museum, founded the 501(c)3 nonprofit organization with the purpose of collecting classic games through donation to preserve the history of classic coin-op games.
-Opened in the late 1990s, the American Classic Arcade Museum currently accepts donations of games built no later than 1989.
-Previously the museum's date range extended only to 1987; when asked in a 2008 article why 1987 was picked as the cut off date, Vincent replied, "We set the cut off date as 1987 because that is pretty much about the time when we noticed that the videogame industry was starting to change.
-Instead of having fantasy-based games, puzzle-based, space shoot 'em up games or whatever, it seemed to switch over to more of what I call 'kick-punch-shoot' games."
+Gary Vincent, an employee of Funspot and president and curator of the American Classic Arcade Museum, founded the 501(c)(3) nonprofit organization with the purpose of collecting classic games through donation to preserve the history of classic coin-op games and their history.
+Opened in the late 1990s, the American Classic Arcade Museum accepts donations of games built no later than 1989.
+Previously, the museum's date range extended only to 1987; when asked in a 2008 article why 1987 was picked as the cut-off date, Vincent replied that he felt that that was when the videogame industry was starting to change.

-There are 180 games on the floor at any one time.
+There are 250 games on the floor at any one time.
 Billy Baker of The Boston Globe called the museum "the Louvre of the '8-bit' world."

-From 1999 to 2012, the American Classic Arcade Museum hosted the Annual Classic Videogame and Pinball Tournament, where people came from all over the world to try to beat records on the arcade games housed in the museum.
+From 1999 to 2014, the American Classic Arcade Museum hosted the Annual Classic Videogame and Pinball Tournament, where people came from all over the world to try to beat records on the arcade games housed in the museum.
 Referees from Guinness World Records were on hand to verify the record attempts.
 At the 10th tournament alone, well over 20 records were set.
 Records have been set at the American Classic Arcade Museum by well-known gamers such as Billy Mitchell, Steve Wiebe, and Brian Kuh.

 During the end of the 1980s, with the decline in interest in arcade games, Funspot started deaccessioning its games.
-Once the museum was founded, Funspot began looking to regain those games they lost.
-One such lost game was the first video game to appear in Funspot, Tank II.
-It was installed around 1977 and sold off in the late 1980s.
-Another copy was acquired by the museum, but it is not the original game that used to be housed at Funspot.
-To reaccession games, the museum purchases some on eBay and has many donated.
-Often, nonworking or partial games are donated, and restoration work, sometimes years' worth, must be done to get them in working order.
+Once the museum was founded, The American Classic Arcade Museum began looking to replace games that were popular back in the day.
+The museum purchases some on eBay and has many donated.
+Nonworking or partial games are often donated, and restoration work, sometimes years' worth, must be done to get them in working order.

+The American Classic Arcade Museum has been featured in numerous online and print magazine articles and featured on segments of Boston Chronicle, New Hampshire Chronicle and season 23, episode 5 of Mysteries at the Museum.
+In 2008, the museum was closed for a week for the filming of "Altar of the Unnamed," a film based on a possessed video game, which was never completed.
 In 2007, portions of the documentary The King of Kong were filmed in the museum and other areas of Funspot.

 Symbols

-Funspot took its name from a magazine titled the same that founder, Bob Lawton, read.
+Funspot took its name from a magazine titled the same that founder, Robert M. Lawton, read.
 Bob has stated, "I got the name from a magazine...
 When we asked them if we could use the name for our business, they said go right ahead."
 In 1965, the creator of the Archie comic series, Bob Montana, drew the jester that appears on every Funspot token.
 Montana, who resided in Meredith, New Hampshire, created the jester in the likeness of his character Jughead.
 Funspot's mascot is "Topsnuf" the dragon.
 "Topsnuf" is "Funspot" backwards.